pingcap/blog/tigraph-8700x-computing-performance-achieved-by-combining-graphs-+-rdbms-syntax.md

 This clause includes two parts:

-* The query result of the `SELECT… FROM …` statement is the starting point for graph traversal (the `TRAVERSE` clause).
+* The query result of the `SELECT...
+FROM ...` statement is the starting point for graph traversal (the `TRAVERSE` clause).
 * The `TRAVERSE` clause specifies the `EDGE` we want to traverse and uses graph traversal to query the starting point's second-degree connection.

 By contrast, if we used TiDB's existing SQL syntax without extending it, the statement would be: